telliott99/geometry_utils/README.md

 **pL** stands for *point list*, i.e. a list of Point objects.

-Intersections between lines and circles are computed by analytic geometry.
-We pretend to implement some of Euclid's constructions, but under the hood it is algebra.
+We pretend to implement some of Euclid's constructions, but intersections between lines and circles are computed by analytic geometry.
+Under the hood, it is algebra.

-When there are two such points, the order in which they are returned is (i) the point closest to the line segment first, or (ii) the point closest to the origin.
-This can take some fiddling to pick the right point.
+When there are two such points, the order in which they are returned is (i) the point closest to the line segment first, if there is one, or (ii) the point closest to the origin.
+In earlier code there was some fiddling to pick the right point.

-At present, the output paths for figures are hard-coded so it will require a slight bit of configuration to get it to work on another machine.
+At present, the output paths for figures are hard-coded so it will require a bit of configuration to get it to work on another machine.
 That's on my todo list.
+The library has a sym link in the sub-folders.

-Here are a few examples of the functions we can call:
+Here are some examples of the functions we can call:

 ```
 geo.get_intersection_for_two_lines([A,B],[C,D])